-To improve any business, you have to measure and manage using Key Performance Indicators (KPIs) and metrics.
+To improve any business, consultants have to measure and manage using Key Performance Indicators (KPIs) and metrics.
 But, to meet your strategic objectives you may also need validation metrics and learning loops.

 KPIs measure change in your strategic objectives.
 You should choose other metrics to help you,